mwganson/ThreadProfile/README.md

 ## Thread Count
 When a Helix is created using the Make Helix command the Height property of the Helix is set to a height such that Thread Count number of threads will be created.
 As of v1.77 this is now readonly.
 Use the Height property instead.
 ## Presets
 These are some presets I added to version 1.30 (likely to be expanded some in future versions).
 I'm not entirely sure how accurate the data is.
 Do not blindly rely on it.
-You should still lookup the minimum and maximum minor diamters for your desired fit tolerance.
+You should still lookup the minimum and maximum minor diameters for your desired fit tolerance.
 If you are modeling both the internal and the external threads for a project it is a good idea to take cross sections of both so you can inspect the fit on the screen.<br/>

 ## FAQ